multiple-states/bread-butter/README.md

-php-starter-template
+Bread and butter
 ====================
-Version 3.0
+Version 0.9.0 (Beta)

-A php starter template maintained by Will McLean - willmcl@gmail.com
+When you make a sandwich you don't make the bread, you just add the flavour!
+A starter templates for website builds maintained by Multiple States.

 General description:
-This starter template is a good place to start for building the type of sites I generally build.
-It simplifies the setup of a site by including the bare minimum I begin with.
+This starter template is a good place to start for building the type of sites we generally build.
+It simplifies the setup of a site by including the bare minimum we begin with.
 Namely it has a custom inclusion of bootstrap for a grid framework and a simple grunt build setup.
-It also includes snippets for reuseable elements I use in many sites, ie. menus.
+It also includes snippets for reuseable elements we use in many sites, ie. menus.

-More detailed information can be found in the project wiki on github: https://github.com/willmcl/php-starter-template/wiki
+More detailed information can be found in the project wiki on github: https://github.com/willmcl/bread-butter/wiki

 Below is a default readme format for your project
 -------------------------------------------------